 Injunctions and Restraining Orders

+There are so many worrying questions around protecting our families in the event of a relationship breakdown.
 Can the Family Court protect me from my former partner?
 Can the Family Court protect my children from my former partner?
 What is a personal protection order?
 What is a violence restraining order?
 What is an injunction?
 What is a misconduct restraining order?
+We understand this is a very stressful time and we’re here to guide you through it.

 What is a Personal Protection Order?